/content/dam/genesiscare/news-blogs/news/au-news/au_theranostics_nuclear_medicine_trial_banner.jpg

 Perth, Western Australia: GenesisCare doctors based in Murdoch are leading the world with a Phase 3 clinical trial in nuclear medicine known as ProstACT GLOBAL, targeting advanced prostate cancer.

-ProstACT GLOBAL, sponsored by Melbourne-headquartered Telix Pharmaceuticals, is the first Phase 3 study to research the use of a new form of nuclear medicine – known as a radio antibody-drug conjugate or rADC – in combination with the existing standard of care.
+ProstACT GLOBAL, sponsored by Melbourne-headquartered Telix Pharmaceuticals, is the first Phase 3 study to research the use of a new form of radiopharmaceutical – known as a radio antibody-drug conjugate or rADC – in combination with the existing standard of care.
 The trial drug is attracted to a protein called prostate-specific membrane antigen or PSMA, found on the surface of prostate cancer cells, and once deployed in the body, aims to selectively target tumour cells with radiation therapy and avoid healthy areas.

 “This trial targets advanced progressive metastatic prostate cancer, which has not responded to other forms of treatment and has spread through the body.
 We are looking at the safety of PSMA theranostics and how this agent may improve overall survival and also quality of life for patients,” said Dr Singh.